Susheela Jayapal

-Susheela Jayapal (born October 31, 1962) is an American politician.
-Since January 2019, Jayapal has been serving as a county commissioner for Multnomah County, Oregon, the state's most populous county.
-She is the first Indian American to hold an elected office at the county level in Oregon.
-She is the older sister of U.S. Representative Pramila Jayapal.
+Susheela Jayapal (born November 2, 1962) is an American politician.
+From January 2019 to November 2023, she served as a county commissioner for Multnomah County, Oregon, the state's most populous county.
+She was the first Indian American to hold an elected office at the county level in Oregon.

+She is the older sister of U.S. Representative Pramila Jayapal and the daughter of Indian writer Maya Jayapal.
+Susheela Jayapal was a candidate for Oregon's 3rd congressional district in the 2024 election, where she lost the Democratic primary to Maxine Dexter.

 Early life and education

-Jayapal was born in Coimbatore, India.
+Susheela Jayapal was born in Coimbatore, Tamil Nadu, India to Malayali parents.
 Growing up, her family frequently moved due to her father's job, and she lived in Bangalore as well as Jakarta and Singapore as a child.
 She graduated high school in Jakarta and came to the United States to attend Swarthmore College at the age of 16.
 After graduating from Swarthmore with a degree in economics at age 20, Jayapal got a job working for Goldman Sachs.
 She quickly became disillusioned with the job and decided to get a Juris Doctor, graduating from the University of Chicago Law School in 1988.

+Career

-Jayapal moved to San Francisco, where she worked as a litigator and started a family, and then to Portland in 1994, working at the law firm Ater Wynne.
+Susheela Jayapal moved to San Francisco, where she worked as a litigator and started a family, and then to Portland in 1994, working at the law firm Ater Wynne.
 She then moved to Adidas, leading its legal department.
 She worked for several Portland-area nonprofits after quitting Adidas.

+Multnomah County Commission

-Jayapal's sister, Pramila, was elected to the U.S. House of Representatives from Washington in 2016.
+Susheela Jayapal's sister, Pramila, was elected to the U.S. House of Representatives from Washington in 2016.
 While Susheela was initially reluctant to get involved in politics, she was persuaded to run after Donald Trump took office as president, and won a seat on the Multnomah County Commission in May 2018 with 24,543 votes (61.63%), defeating three other candidates.

+In October 2023, Susheela Jayapal supported efforts to ban the use of leaded gasoline at Portland International Raceway due to its proximity to residential neighborhoods.
+She also suggested that Portland Parks & Recreation, which owns the property, should consider alternative uses other than auto racing.